 The most common symptoms are acid reflux and heartburn.
 However, you may also have a sour taste at the back of your mouth and bad breath.
 You may burp more, feel bloated and nauseous, and vomit.
 Indigestion, difficulty swallowing and regurgitating your food are also common symptoms.

-What is the best treatment for hiatus hernia?
+What is the best treatment for a hiatus hernia?

-Quitting smoking, reducing how much alcohol you drink and losing any excess weight can also help.
-You can also try over-the-counter antacids — if these and lifestyle changes aren’t effective, speak to your GP.
+A hiatus hernia can be effectively treated by making changes to your mealtime habits.
+You can try avoiding eating at all for three hours before bedtime and avoiding fatty, spicy and fried foods, which are known to trigger heartburn.
+You can also eat smaller, more frequent meals.
+Aside from dietary changes, quitting smoking, reducing how much alcohol you drink and losing any excess weight can also help.
+In terms of medication, over-the-counter antacids can ease symptoms of acid reflux and heartburn.
+If these changes aren’t effective, speak to your GP.
 They may recommend other medications such as proton pump inhibitors (PPIs), ranitidine or prokinetics.

 Where is hiatal hernia pain located?